n1ckl0sk0rtge/ScrambleDB-Driver/README.md

 Use this jar file as the jdbc driver in an application line DBeaver or in an own written program.

-Example how to connect with the scrambleDB driver in Java:
+Example how to connect with the scrambleDB driver in Java using REST to connect to the converter:

 ```java
 import java.sql.Connection;